Pattern 100 Zlotych 1960 "Mieszko and Dabrowka". Silver (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1960 "Mieszko and Dabrowka".
 Silver.
 This silver coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 640 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 14,500.
-Bidding took place October 25, 2019.
+The record price belongs to the lot 723 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 6,000.
+Bidding took place June 5, 2010.

 Сondition